gau1991/ansible-intermediate/index.md

   1. Become
   2. More about Inventory
   3. Check Mode
-  4. Playbooks Variables and Jinja2 filters
-  5. Playbooks Conditionals, Loops and Blocks
-  6. Playbook Example - WordPress & Nginx on RHEL system
+  4. Complex Playbook Example - WordPress & Nginx on CentOS-7 system
-  7. Vaults

 ## Become